MarvinTMavee/WiX-AdRemover/README.md

 This product and source is for educational purpose only.
 Any damage that is made by use is not our/my fault.
 To properly remove an AD from a WiX.com website, please buy the designated package from the offical website.
 Thanks!

 I decided to publish this source since I haven't felt like working on it so often anymore.
-Any remakes are welcome under the CC BY-NC license.
-Any violation is prohibied by law.
+Any remakes are welcome.

+NOTE: Wix.Com is not really working on local server, becahse there is a 50% chanche of you getting stuck in a loading loop.
+I maybe know why, and I maybe will try to fix it.
+Thanks!

 <h2>How to:</h2>